 It is important to prepare your volunteers for any situations they may encounter, and provide them with all the necessary information to perform their duties to the best of their abilities.

-The volunteers of Memorial University will sometimes interact with expensive equipment and invaluable research.
-They also represent the University and thus should have some level of supervision.
+Volunteers of Memorial University will sometimes interact with expensive equipment and invaluable research.
+They also represent the university and thus should have some level of supervision.
 It is up to your department or organization to determine what level of supervision will be adequate for your department/organization.

 For more information on how to become a volunteer, check out the Student Volunteer Bureau.